Joseph A. Schwarcz: Early life

 Schwarcz is an only child, born in Sopron, Hungary, to Jewish parents.
 During the Hungarian uprising in 1956, when he was age nine, the family escaped over the border to Austria and migrated to Canada and settled in Montreal, Quebec.
-Schwarcz attended Logan school on Darlington and went on to study chemistry at McGill University in Montreal where he received a BSc (1969) and PhD (1973).
+Schwarcz attended Logan school on Darlington and went on to study chemistry at McGill University in Montreal, for which he received a BSc (1969) and PhD (1973).

 Schwarcz became interested in magic and chemistry at the age of nine, when he saw a magician perform a rope trick at a school friend's birthday party.
 "Instead of using the usual magic words like Abracadabra, he said that he was going to sprinkle a 'Magic Chemical' on the ropes."
 Schwarcz was so intrigued that he went to the library and looked up chemistry; he has had a keen interest in both since that day.

 Biography

-Schwarcz started his teaching career at Dawson College before moving to Vanier College serving as chair of the Department of Chemistry at both colleges.
-He then returned to McGill University in 1980 where he teaches in courses in the Department of Chemistry and Faculty of Medicine with an emphasis on alternative medicine.
+Schwarcz started teaching at Dawson College before moving to Vanier College.
+He served as chair of the Department of Chemistry at both colleges.
+He returned to McGill University in 1980 where he currently teaches in courses in the Department of Chemistry and Faculty of Medicine with an emphasis on alternative medicine.